root-gg/plik/documentation/docker.md

 ### Usage with docker-compose

 Use this example file to set up your instance with all persistent data/metadata.
 All files, accounts and tokens will be persistent in this configuration.
+Adjust directories to your like.

 ```
 $ cd ~
 $ mkdir plik
 $ curl https://raw.githubusercontent.com/root-gg/plik/master/server/plikd.cfg # copy server configuration
 $ plik mkdir data # create directory to save files and/or metadata outside of the docker image
 $ plik chown 1000:1000 data # match UIDs with docker
 $ plik chown 1000:1000 plikd.cfg # match UIDs with docker
 ```

-Edit plikd.cfg to point the metadata and/or data to a mountpoint (/data in this example)
+Edit plikd.cfg to point the metadata and/or data to a mountpoint that you can match in docker-compose (/data in this example)
 ```
 DataBackend = "file"
 [DataBackendConfig]